brucerennie/UniconProjects/library/README.txt

 At present there are four required files:

-errorsystem.icn     -   this is the topmost class files.
+errorsystem.icn     -   this is the topmost class file.
 The class defined in this
                         file provides basic error handling, debugging and class information.